ADACS-Australia/Hackastron/ChallengeRequirements.md

 - Sample catalogs for crossmatching are provided (csv format) in this repo
 - No specific software is needed to read the data

+*Background reading/info:*
+- additional info is provided in this repo

 *Challenge specific judging criteria*
 - Who gets the highest correct cross-matching score
 - This is assessed automatically by software